 - Resistance to change: Difficulty adapting to new routines.

-Recognizing these signs can be used to help children achieve toilet training success.
+Recognising these signs can be used to help children achieve toilet training success.

 Developing a Sensory-Friendly Potty Training Environment

 Creating an environment that supports sensory needs is essential for children with sensory processing disorder to succeed in toilet training.
-Sensory-friendly spaces can help minimize discomfort and anxiety, enabling children to focus on learning.
+Sensory-friendly spaces can help minimise discomfort and anxiety, enabling children to focus on learning.
 Considerations include lighting, noise, and textures.
 A child-friendly atmosphere encourages positive associations and comfort during training.
 The table below outlines key elements of a sensory-friendly bathroom environment.

-Sensory Factor | Consideration | Example Solution |
+| Sensory Factor | Consideration | Example Solution |

-Lighting | Soft, natural light | Use dimmable lights |
+| Lighting | Soft, natural light | Use dimmable lights |

-Noise | Minimal distractions | White noise machine |
+| Noise | Minimal distractions | White noise machine |

-Textures | Comfortable surfaces | Plush toilet seat cover |
+| Textures | Comfortable surfaces | Plush toilet seat cover |

-Smells | Familiar, soothing scents | Lavender air freshener |
+| Smells | Familiar, soothing scents | Lavender air freshener |

 Thoughtful adjustments create an inviting space where children feel secure, fostering successful toilet training experiences.